WilliamKluge/CMPT220Kluge/prj/2/code/README.md

 # autoDEC

+2021-05-22: making this public now cause why not, I know the project structure is wack but thats what was required.
+The code being shit was not required, I was a freshman in college though so cut me some slack.

 autoDEC is a program that takes a MIDI file as input and outputs a series of WAVE files via DECtalk's say.exe program that recreate the input song when played simultaneously.